Skip to main content

 Setting up the Reading System code

-The first thing to make sure is that you update all relevant CSP headers to allow communication with the Colibrio License Server.
+If you are using a Content-Security-Policy configuration in your web app, the first thing to do is to update all relevant HTTP headers or <meta> elements to allow communication with the Colibrio License Server.

 HTML